justarecipe/justarecipe.github.io/_drafts/no-bake-brownie-bites.md

 In a standing mixer, add the sunbutter and cocoa powder.
 Cream together until smooth.
 Add in the brown sugar, coconut flour, vanilla and mix until dough-like.
 Add in the chocolate chips and mix.

 Meanwhile place parchment paper on a clean countertop or table.
 Remove bowl from the mixing stand and scrap brownie bite dough onto the parchment paper.
 Place another sheet of parchment paper over top the dough.
 Use a rolling pin and roll until it's an even 1/2 inch thick.
-Use a dough cutter/scraper to
+Remove the top parchment paper.
+Use a dough cutter/scrape to cut small brownie squares.
+Store in an airtight container in the refrigerator for 3 days.